rpeleg1970/bare-metal-arm/mem/readme.md

 This is done as follows:
 - each freed block is at least 16 bytes - so we can use the first few bytes in it, and erase them when we provide the block via malloc
-- If the block is the first of its size in the tree, the first 4 bytes are dedicated to the RB tree node info: size, left-ptr, right-ptr, and color.
-The fifth byte is a pointer to the next node that will come in, initially points to NULL.
+- If the chunk is the first of its size in the tree, we arrange the data in it as follows:
+  - 4 bytes size (already there, from malloc)
+  - 4 bytes pointer to next chunk (linked list ptr)
+  - 4 bytes left ptr
+  - 4 bytes right ptr
+  - We also need a color bit, which we cannot fit if the chunk was 16 bytes.
+HOWEVER - since the the size is aligned to 16 bytes, we can use any of the 4 LSB in the LS byte (first byte of chunk, as connex is little-endian)
-- When any additional chunck comes in - we copy the rb-node pointer to its first byte, and correct the rb-pointer to point to it.
+- When any additional chunck comes in (same size) - we copy the 'next' pointer from the RB node to its 'next' pointer (bytes 5-8), and correct the RB node 'next' pointer to point to it.
 This effectively pushes the new chunk in o(1) into the list (adds to the o(log(n)) of rb tree traversal)
 - to remove a chunck for malloc we perform the reverse, and when we get to the point where the list is empty except the rb node - we remove it from the tree completely, erase the info and pointers, and return it.